 - Title I of the Americans with Disabilities Act of 1990 (ADA) – This makes it illegal for an employer to discriminate against a person with a disability.

-Under California law and federal law, employers are prohibited from using a protected class to make decisions in the workplace.
-Employment decisions include the following:
+Under California law and federal law, employers are prohibited from using a protected class to make decisions, or behave unfairly towards others in the workplace.
+These dicriminatory acts can materialize at any point during normal business operations.
+For instance, during:

 - Screening and interviewing candidates